Warp-net/docs/developer-guide/index.md

 ## 2. Building from Source

 WarpNet is written in Go.
-To build it, you’ll need Go 1.24+ installed.
+To build it, you’ll need Go 1.24+ and Wails v2.10.2 installed.

 ```bash
 # bootstrap node